 Investment by China in African Countries

 Figure 3 presents investment by sector taking into consideration the 4 important sectors which are Education, Health, Water Supply and Sanitation and Industry, Mining, and Construction.
-The graph shows that investment in the health sector increases in the first three years before falling in 2004 the rise again in 2005 and reached a peak in 2007 followed by a fall and rise in 2008 and 2009 respectively.
-From this information, our statistics assignment help experts argue that investment in the health sector falls in 2010 but by 2011 upward, it has been on a rising trend.
+The graph shows that investment in the health sector increases in the first three years before falling in 2004 rising again in 2005 and reaching a peak in 2007 followed by a fall and rise in 2008 and 2009 respectively.
+From this information, our statistics assignment helped experts argue that investment in the health sector falls in 2010 but by 2011 upward, it has been on a rising trend.
 Similarly, investment in Education in Africa followed the same pattern as the health sector except that the peak is in 2012 and there are three years of very high investment in education, which are 2006, 2009, and 2012.
 Investment in the education sector is very low in 2010 but rise afterward by 2011 and 2012 but has been falling since.
 Investment in Water Supply and Sanitation fell for the early period from 200 till 2005 and rise since 2006 reaching its peak in the year 2008 before a drastic fall in 2009 which is maintained in the next two years reaching an all-time low by 2010 and since 2011 investment in Water Supply and Sanitation has been roughly constant.
-Finally, the investment in Industry, Mining, and Construction fluctuate year in year out for the whole period with a year of rising is directly followed by a fall in the next period then by a rise till around 2008 when there is a for three successive years before reaching its peak in 2011 and then fall afterward.
-Moreover, from 2000 to 2005, less is being invested in education, health, in 2006 and 2007; a bulk of investment was on water supply, sanitation, and education while health received less.
-After 2007 investment in water supply and sanitation decreases significantly while health starts rising and investment in health and education is very high in 2009 and 2010 both fall with investment falls on education more than health and at this period investment is more for Industry.
+Finally, the investment in Industry, Mining, and Construction fluctuates year in year out for the whole period with a year of rising is directly followed by a fall in the next period then by a rise till around 2008 when there is a for three successive years before reaching its peak in 2011 and then fall afterward.
+Moreover, from 2000 to 2005, less is being invested in education, and health, in 2006 and 2007; a bulk of investment was on water supply, sanitation, and education while health received less.
+After 2007 investment in water supply and sanitation decreases significantly while health starts rising and investment in health and education is very high in 2009 and 2010 both fell with investment falling on education more than health and at this period investment is more for Industry.
 From 2012 upward, investment in Education and Industry has been falling while more has been invested in Health.

 Investment by flow